nikdoof.com

 Conclusion

 These may feel like minor issues for Notion, and most of them could be easily resolved, but they can present some real annoyances to someone’s workflow.
-Notion is a product designed for one usage but is being used for another, and I can understand that their primary goal is not to service the PKM crowed, but with a few modifications the product could be outstanding.
+Notion is a product designed for one usage but is being used for another, and I can understand that their primary goal is not to service the PKM crowd, but with a few modifications, the product could be outstanding.